 In many ways, the Dreamcast was a console ahead of its time.
 One of the Dreamcast’s unique features was its PowerVR GPU.
 It was equipped with a hardware feature called order-independent transparency (OIT).
 No console before or after the Dreamcast ever had that feature built in on the hardware level, and it took many years until mainstream GPUs became capable of dealing with order-independent transparency.

-Why is this significant?
+Why is transparency so important?
 Traditionally, in 3D graphics rendering transparent objects is a pretty complex problem.
 To properly display transparent models together with non-transparent models, the polygons in a 3D scene have to be rendered in a specific order.
 Transparent polygons have to be rendered after opaque polygons in back to front (furthest to nearest) order to ensure the transparent blending operations are performed correctly.
-The framebuffer is the “canvas” on which the polygons are “painted”.
+The framebuffer is like the “canvas” on which the polygons are “painted”.
 The order is important because once something’s been “painted” onto the framebuffer, you cannot simply put something behind a transparent object that’s already there.

 With order-independent transparency the above issues are irrelevant.
 The polygons can be processed in any order, and transparent and non-transparent polygons are sorted automatically by the Dreamcast’s GPU.
-In the case of SA1, up to 32 layers are sorted per pixel using 32×32 tiles, while other games, such as Omikron: The Nomad Soul, require 64 layers to look correct (according to MetalliC, the developer of Demul, the Dreamcast can sort up to 256 layers).
+In the case of SA1, up to 32 layers can be sorted per pixel using 32×32 tiles, while other games, such as Omikron: The Nomad Soul, require 64 layers to look correct (according to MetalliC, the developer of Demul, the Dreamcast can sort up to 256 layers).
 This allowed the developers of Dreamcast games to create complex scenes involving transparent things without worrying about draw order.
 It was also unnecessary to have a strict model hierarchy of transparent and non-transparent polygons.
 Sonic Adventure is one of such games where the ingame assets are mixing transparent and opaque polygons without any consistency.

 When the game was being ported to the Gamecube, the benefits of order-independent transparency were no longer there, and the developers ran into numerous problems involving transparent models.
 They tried to address them in two ways: